sundial-protocol/docs/technical-spec/4-proof-protocol/1-fraud-proof-catalogue.rst

 #.
 The transaction must *not* mint or burn any other tokens.

 ..
 [1]
-   For now, Midgard governance is centralized on a pubkey.
+   For now, Sundial governance is centralized on a pubkey.
 This should be replaced by the proper governance mechanism when it is specified.